yakovlev-alexey/nestjs-minio-module/README.md

 You may ask: how is this package different from a few other implementations of MinIO client in Nest.js?

 Firstly, this package properly specifies it's peer dependencies.
-This means you don't get duplicate packages in your `node_modules` making the package smaller and have support for a greater variety of versions.
+This means you don't get duplicate packages in your `node_modules` making the package smaller and as a bonus have support for a greater variety of versions.

 Secondly, `nestjs-minio-module` properly exposes MinIO interface through a service, rather than a service field or a separate injectable.